dlom/tableau-gif/README.md

 ## Usage

-Just run `tableau-gif file.gif` and two csv files will be created in your cwd (One with unix line endings and one with windows line endings), as well as a zip file that contains both of them.
+Just run `tableau-gif file.gif` and two csv files will be created in your cwd (One with unix line endings and one with DOS line endings), as well as a zip file that contains both of them.

     $ tableau-gif rickroll.gif